 When we first arrived in the Fall of 2010 we set about to establish this place as a space of prayer.
 Much has been accomplished, yet; there is still a great deal yet to do.

-Upon purchasing the property, there was (and continues to be) many physical projects necessary to aesthetically conform the grounds to the atmosphere necessary for a skete.
+Upon purchasing the property, there was (and continues to be) many physical projects necessary to aesthetically conform the grounds to the atmosphere necessary for an apostolate.
 That is … an atmosphere of prayer.

 We are working on these projects, slowly but surely, one at a time as funding, available labor and weather permits.
 It requires a tremendous amount of upkeep to maintain the property.

-It cannot be said too often, or stressed enough that St. Simeon Skete is about prayer, everything we do stems, circulates and grows from that prayer.
+It cannot be said too often, or stressed enough that Nazareth House Apostolate is about prayer, everything we do stems, circulates and grows from that prayer.

 The work, Ongoing prayer, was going on – way before we relocated to Taylorsville, there has been no change in that, only the location is different.
-It is at the skete that we hope to expand that prayer with vocations.
-Those who will give up the attractions of the world to come and live this life of prayer at the Skete.
+We seek to give up the attractions of the world to come and live this life of prayer at NHA.

 There was a time when people believed that prayer, at this level, was necessary and subsequently vocations were plentiful.
 As the world becomes more materialistic, and turns away from God, vocations begin to drop.